The Fly (1986 film): Development

 In the early 1980s, co-producer Kip Ohman approached screenwriter Charles Edward Pogue with the idea of remaking the classic science fiction horror film The Fly.
 Pogue began by reading George Langelaan's short story and then watching the original film, which he had never seen.
 Deciding that he was interested in this project, he talked with producer Stuart Cornfeld about setting up the production, and Cornfeld very quickly agreed.
 The duo then pitched the idea to executives at 20th Century Fox and received an enthusiastic response, and Pogue was given money to write a first draft screenplay.
 He initially wrote an outline similar to that of Langelaan's story, but both he and Cornfeld thought that it would be better to rework the material to focus on a gradual metamorphosis instead of an instantaneous monster.
 However, when executives read the script, they were so unimpressed that they immediately withdrew from the project.
 After some negotiation, Cornfeld orchestrated a deal whereby Fox would agree to distribute the film if he could set up financing through another source.

 The new producer was Mel Brooks; the film was to be produced by his company, Brooksfilms.
 Cornfeld was a frequent collaborator and friend of Brooks.
-Cornfeld introduced Brooks to David Lynch through Eraserhead and they later produced Lynch's The Elephant Man (Brooks would leave his name off the film's credits, to avoid confusing viewers who might expect "a Mel Brooks film" to be a comedy).
 Cornfeld gave the script to Brooks, who liked it but felt that a different writer was needed.
 Pogue was then removed from the project, and Cornfeld hired Walon Green for a rewrite.
 However, Green's draft was not a step in the desired direction, so Pogue was then sought to polish the material.

 At the same time, Brooks and Cornfeld were trying to find a suitable director.
 David Cronenberg was shown the script for The Fly by Marc Boyman, who later produced Dead Ringers, but Cronenberg was working on Total Recall at the time.
 Cornfeld decided on a young British director named Robert Bierman after seeing one of his short films.
 Bierman was flown to Los Angeles to meet with Pogue, and the film was in the very early stages of preproduction when tragedy struck: Bierman's family had been vacationing in South Africa, and his daughter was killed in an accident.
 Bierman boarded a plane to go to his family, and Brooks and Cornfeld waited for a month before approaching him about resuming work on the picture.
 Bierman told them that he was unable to start working so soon, and Brooks told him that he would wait three months and contact him again.
 At the end of the three months, Bierman told him that he could not commit to the project.
 Brooks told him that he understood and had him freed from his contract.